multitudes/oldmultitudes.github.io/_posts/2019-04-09-Music-for-games.markdown

 > Spore is a 2008 life simulation real-time strategy developed by Maxis and designed by Will Wright, and was released for Microsoft Windows and Mac OS X. development of a species from its beginnings as a microscopic organism, through development as an intelligent and social creature, to interstellar exploration as a spacefaring culture.
-<cite>From Wikipedia</cite>
+<br><cite>From Wikipedia</cite>

 It is a brilliant example of adaptive music generation.
 The music changes all the time depending of the stages of the game and Brian Eno created the generative music together with Peter Chilvers.
 Now, for me having Brian Eno collaborating for the music in this game is a very big deal.
 I have been a long time fan of his ambient music, especially "Apollo" and "Music for Airports".
 Generative music is a term which has been created by Brian Eno, to describe music that is ever-different and changing, and that is created by a system.